antoinealej/test-dasdf/docs/PreInstall.md

 brew install node
 ```
 Node.js is an open-source, cross-platform, back-end JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside a web browser.

+### Clone/Open the project
+Creating a folder in `~/lunch-and-learn/learning-web/1-basic-html-css`, cloning the project and opening VSCode.